Graduate Programs Designed to Refresh Your Skills & Ambition

 Does that sound like you?
 Yeah, we thought so!
 Build new, concentrated skills that could set you apart from the crowd or finally earn the credentials that allow you to chase that never-gonna-get-it job.
 Some careers—like Economists, Healthcare Social Workers, Nurse Practitioners, and Industrial-Organizational Psychologistsii—typically require a Master’s degree just to enter the field.
 And then to pursue a promotion in that field?
 Start browsing the Doctorate and professional programs.
 The fact that so many graduate programs are available online—in flexible and convenient formats—means that your life and your current career might not have to get put on hold while you further your education.

 Interesting facts & figures about graduate degrees from Bureau of Labor Statistics:

 Potentially Earn More:

-Professionals with an advanced degree (those higher than Bachelor’s) only experienced 1.9% unemployment in 2019.iii
+Professionals with an advanced degree (those higher than Bachelor’s) on average only experienced 2% unemployment in 2021.iii

 Break New Ground:

 Over half of all Master’s degrees earned in 2020 were in business, education, and health.iv